Chapter 2: Safety and Traffic, Section 2: Traffic

 For temporary pedestrian facilities, do the following:

 - Pedestrians, including persons with disabilities, need to be accommodated through and around work zones.
-If a temporary pedestrian facility is needed, it should follow the ADA checklist in the Temporary Pedestrian Facilities Handbook available at:
+If a temporary pedestrian facility is needed, it should follow the ADA checklist in the Temporary Pedestrian Access Routes Handbook available at:

 - Routinely inspect temporary pedestrian facilities for compliance.